gluster/glusterfs/doc/developer-guide/io-framework.md

 depending on what state the request was.
 To ensure consistent behavior, try to always stop I/O before terminating the I/O framework.

+> **Note**: This function is not yet implemented because even with the io_uring
+> engine we still rely on gf_event_dispatch() function to run the main program
+> loop.
+Once the events infrastructure is integrated into the I/O framework,
+> this function will be available.

 ### Normal operation

 After everything is ready, the normal operation of the I/O framework is